Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

-In this section we give reasons why a Wasserstein spectral gap implies an $L_{\mu}^{2}$- spectral gap under mild assumptions for a Markov kernel $\mathcal{P}$.
-The proof is based on a comparison of different powers of $\mathcal{P}$ using the spectral theorem. \begin{defn} ($L_{\mu}^{2}$-spectral gap) A Markov operator $\mathcal{P}$ with invariant measure $\mu$ has an $L_{\mu}^{2}$-spectral gap $1-\beta$ if

-\end{defn} The following proposition is due to F.-Y. Wang and is a discrete-time version of Theorem 2.1(2) in \citet{MR1953493}.
-The proof given below is from private communication with F.-Y. Wang and is presented because of its beauty and the tremendous consequences in combination with the weak Harris theorem. \begin{prop} (Private Communication \citet{rockner2001weak}) Let $\mathcal{P}$ be a Markov transition operator which is reversible with respect to $\mu$ and suppose that $Lip(\tilde{d})\cap L_{\mu}^{\infty}$ is dense in $L_{\mu}^{2}$.
+The following proposition is a discrete-time version of Theorem~2.1(2) in \citet{MR1953493}.
+The proof given below is from private communication with Wang and is presented because of its beauty and the tremendous consequences in combination with the weak Harris theorem. \begin{prop}[(Private communication {[}\citet{rockner2001weak}{]})] Let $\mathcal{P}$ be a Markov transition operator which is reversible with respect to $\mu$ and suppose that $\operatorname{Lip}(\tilde{d})\cap L_{\mu }^{\infty}$ is dense in $L_{\mu}^{2}$.
 If for every such $f$ there exists a constant $C(f)$ such that

 then this implies the $L_{\mu}^{2}$-spectral gap